Kaluga: Economy

-In Kaluga, Kaluga Turbine Plant is located, is part of the company Power Machines; Kaluga Machine Works manufactures track machines for railways, plant a foreign company MACO Door & Window.

-In recent years Kaluga has become one center of the Russian automotive industry, with a number of foreign companies opening assembly plants in the area:
+The Kaluga Turbine Plant is located here as is Kaluga Machine Works, which manufactures track machines for railways.
+In recent years, Kaluga has become one center of the Russian automotive industry, with a number of foreign companies opening assembly plants in the area:

-On November 28, 2007, Volkswagen Group opened a new assembly plant in Kaluga, which further expanded by 2009.
+On 28 November 2007, Volkswagen Group opened a new assembly plant in Kaluga, which further expanded by 2009.
 The investment has reached more than 500 million Euro.
 As of 2014 the plant assembled the Volkswagen Passat, Škoda Fabia and Škoda Rapid.

-On October 15, 2007, the Volvo Group broke ground on a new truck assembly plant, that was inaugurated on January 19, 2009, with a yearly capacity of 10,000 Volvo and 5,000 Renault trucks.
+On 15 October 2007, the Volvo Group broke ground on a new truck assembly plant, that was inaugurated on 19 January 2009, with a yearly capacity of 10,000 Volvo and 5,000 Renault trucks.

-On December 12, 2007, PSA Peugeot Citroën announced its decision to build a new assembly plant in Kaluga.
-By March 2010 the plant was operational, building Peugeot 308s for the Russian market and would also produce Citroën and Mitsubishi models.
+On 12 December 2007, PSA Peugeot Citroën announced its decision to build a new assembly plant in Kaluga.